Friedenstein Palace: Building history

 The palace interior was completely rearranged as early as the reign of Friedrich I, Ernst's son.
 In 1677, the east pavilion was struck by lightning and burned down.
 Fire walls helped to contain the fire to that part of the palace.
 It was realized that the Great Hall in the north wing, stretching over two floors and reaching above the chapel, prevented the addition of fire walls to the main wing.
-The hall was thus demolished and replaced by a new fire wall along with new state apartments: a flight of five rooms each for Duke and Duchess.
+The hall was thus demolished and replaced by a new fire wall along with new state apartments: a suite of five rooms each for Duke and Duchess.
 These rooms were finished by around 1685.
 After that a new main hall, the Tafelgemach or Hauptsaal was added.
 After 1687, a crypt for the burial of the Ducal family was created beneath the chapel and the chapel itself rebuilt.
 In 1681/82, the former ballroom in the west pavilion was replaced by a theatre (see below).
 In 1684-87, the east pavilion was rebuilt and crowned with a rounded roof, distinguishing it from the west pavilion which retains its original roof shape.
 Friedrich III had the rooms of the Duchess renovated in 1747/51 and some years later, rooms for Friedrich III were added to the east pavilion.
 Friedrich's son Ernst II moved out of the Baroque state apartments in the main wing and into new rooms in the east wing, between the Mirror Hall and the east pavilion.
 Ernst II also had various other changes made to the palace and its surroundings, including tearing down some of the original gate buildings and ramparts and replacing the riding hall to the south with the simple wall now closing off the arcades of the south wing.

 Starting in 1797, the former guest quarters in the west wing were redesigned and new ones added.
 Rooms were planned for heir apparent Emil August and his bride.
 Since work was not finished in time for the wedding, the Princess moved into the rooms in the northwest corner and Emil August into the unfinished west wing.
 After his wife died in 1801, Emil August had her rooms changed for his own needs.
 The bastions around the palace were removed around the year 1800 without ever having been used in defence.

 Emil August's brother and successor, Friedrich IV did not live in the palace but in the town.
 His main contribution to the palace was bringing together the gallery of paintings from Friedenstein and other castles in the vicinity.
 This was located on the second floor of the west pavilion.
 Friedrich also created the Kunst- und Naturalienkabinett on the third floor of the north wing – the nucleus of the Ducal museums.